The Hidden Danger: Unveiling the Silent Symptoms of High Cholesterol

 Chest Pain and Angina in High Cholesterol:

 Chest pain, including angina, can be a symptom of high cholesterol.
 When cholesterol plaques narrow the coronary arteries, the heart may not receive an adequate blood supply, leading to chest discomfort or pain.
 Understanding the connection between chest pain and high cholesterol is crucial for prompt medical evaluation.
-Assuming you experience chest torment, particularly during actual effort or stress, it's fundamental to look for surefire clinical regard to decide the hidden reason and get proper treatment.
+Assuming you experience chest pain, particularly during physical effort or stress, it's fundamental to look for surefire medical attention to determine the underlying cause and get proper treatment.

 Breathlessness: